Africa

 Note: When visiting churches and monasteries, women must not wear shorts or miniskirts and men must not wear shorts.
 The Gold Museum is closed Mondays and Botero Museum is closed Tuesdays.

-Enjoy birding in this cool subparamo region, where we target the endemic Brown-breasted parakeet, Slaty brushfinch, Golden-fronted whitestart, Black-billed mountain-toucan, Rufous-browed conebill and numerous other species.
+In the cool subparamo region we target the endemic Brown-breasted parakeet, Slaty brushfinch, Golden-fronted whitestart, Black-billed mountain-toucan, Rufous-browed conebill and numerous other species.

 After an included lunch we stop at the Hummingbirds Observatory, which has one of the best set of hummingbird feeders in the country.
 Here we should get great views of some amazing birds - including the Coppery-bellied puffleg, Blue-throated starfrontlet, Black--tailed trainbearer and Green-tailed trainbearer.
 At the end of the day we return to Bogota.